the batching problem

 packing prefill and decode together

-for example, suppose one iteration contains:
+suppose one iteration contains:

 - request A: 3 prefill tokens